pyeventsourcing/eventsourcing/docs/topics/system_old.rst

 into an event-sourced :doc:`application </topics/application>`.
 One
 process application may "follow" another.
 A process application projects the state of the applications it follows into its own state.
-Being an event sourced application, the state of a process application can be obtained using a :doc:`notification log reader  </topics/notifications>` to obtain the state as a sequence of domain events.
+Being an event-sourced application, the state of a process application can be obtained using a :doc:`notification log reader  </topics/notifications>` to obtain the state as a sequence of domain events.
 The projection itself is defined by the application's policy, which defines responses to domain